Last Updated August, 2020

 Write personalized and detailed Couchsurfing requests

-Hosts receive multiple requests every day from different people.
+They receive multiple requests every day from different people.
 If your message will be one of those you send to anyone else, they won’t even bother responding back.
 Not to mention inviting you to stay in their home.

 Be creative and thoughtful.
-Write why do you think your stay with that particular host will benefit you both.
+Write why you think your stay with that particular host will benefit you both.

 Be patient and don’t give up